dougyb83/Lunas-Leopard-Geckos/TESTING.md

   ![screenshot](documentation/bugs/carousel-chevron-bug.png)

   - To fix this, I set the z-index of the carousel control classes to 0.
-- footer icon missalignment at 320px
+- Footer icon misalignment  at 320px

   ![screenshot](documentation/bugs/icon-alignment-bug.png)